- Highfield Level 2 Food Safety in Catering

 All courses include tuition, examination fees and a course handbook.
 The course costs £49 per delegate payable by card.
 Only payment secures a place on the course.

-Unlike online training courses, our training will enable you to ask questions and is delivered by the Environmental Health Officers you will meet when a food hygiene occurs.
+Unlike online training courses, our training will enable you to ask questions and is delivered by the Environmental Health Officers you will meet when a food hygiene inspection takes place at your business.

 I own a food business - what must I do?